serebrov/serebrov.github.io-hugo/content/posts/2012-02-13-git-branches-have-diverged.md

 ---
-title: Git - Your branch and 'origin/xxx' have diverged
+title: git - your branch and 'origin/xxx' have diverged error
 date: 2012-02-13
 tags: [git]
 type: note